coskunlab/MAGIC-Metabotyping-and-Advanced-Graphical-Imaging-of-Chemicals/README.md

-# MAGIC - Clozapine Dataset Notebooks
+# MAGIC

-This repository provides the analysis pipeline for the **clozapine dose-response** mouse brain dataset using the MAGIC framework introduced in the manuscript:

-**Super Resolved Single-cell Spatial Metabobarcoding and Metabotyping for Unlimited Chemical Maps**
+This repository provides the analysis pipeline for the **clozapine dose-response** mouse brain dataset using the MAGIC framework introduced in the manuscript: **Super Resolved Single-cell Spatial Metabobarcoding and Metabotyping for Unlimited Chemical Maps**

 ---